JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 Monetary.registerCurrency(unit, Locale.MyCOUNTRY);
 ```

-Fortunately +CurrencyUnitBuilder+ is also capable of registering a currency on creation, by just passing
+Fortunately `CurrencyUnitBuilder` is also capable of registering a currency on creation, by just passing
 a register flag to the call: So the same can be rewritten as follows:

-_Example of registering +CurrencyUnit+ instances programmatically, using +CurrencyUnitBuilder+._
+_Example of registering `CurrencyUnit` instances programmatically, using `CurrencyUnitBuilder`._
 ```java
 CurrencyUnitBuilder.of("FLS22", "MyCurrencyProvider")
     .setDefaultFractionDigits(3)